mathisdt/bibleserver-scraper/README.md

 ## Usage

-Start the released JAR with an (empty) directory as parameter, e.g.
+Start the released JAR using Java 11 or above with an (empty) directory as parameter, e.g.

 `java -jar bibleserver-scraper-1.0.0-SNAPSHOT.jar /home/username/bibles`